corasan/zynk/README.md

 ## Installation

-You can download Zynk.dmg from the [releases page](https://github.com/henrypl/zynk/releases).
+You can download Zynk.pkg from the [releases page](https://github.com/henrypl/zynk/releases).

 ## Usage